Ideal use case overview

 Click Save.

-Prepare the product feed
+3. Prepare and connect the product feed

 Download the template: